 Legacy of Letters

-Remember Thomas Jefferson, whose letters, both personal and political, reveal the depth of his mind, shaping not just the birth of America but also the future of France.
-He drafted visionary writing that far outlived him, ideas which still echo in the American conscience today.
+Remember Thomas Jefferson, whose letters, both personal and political, reveal the astonishing depths of his mind, shaping not just the birth of America but also the future of France.
+He drafted visionary writing that far outlived him.
+His ideas still echo in the American conscience today.

-Even in modern times, letters have built legacies.
-Julia Child’s rise to fame, for example, began with a simple exchange: she wrote a letter in response to an article about kitchen knives, which led to a reply from the author’s wife.
-That single letter grew into a lifelong friendship and was a pivotal step toward a life that changed how America cooked.
+Here in modern times, letters have also built legacies.
+Julia Child’s rise to fame, for example, began with a simple letter exchange: she wrote a response to an article about kitchen knives, which led to a reply from the author’s wife.
+That single little letter grew into a lifelong friendship and was a pivotal step toward a leading a life that would change how America cooked.

 Calling for Stewardship

 Instant gratification chips away at the soul.
-We’ve trained ourselves to expect everything—answers, entertainment, validation—now.
+We’ve trained ourselves to expect everything from answers to entertainment to validation—now.
 Each quick interaction delivers a small hit of dopamine, the brain’s “reward” chemical, but the pleasure fades almost as soon as it arrives.

 Neuroscientists have found that this constant loop of scroll-click-react, rewires the brain to crave speed and novelty, making it harder to focus and reflect.
 It also makes it more difficult for us to find contentment in slower, more meaningful connections.